H2OFlow: Grounding Human-Object Affordances with 3D Generative Models and Dense Diffused Flows: Method

 \subsection{Training Data: Synthetic HOI Samples Generation}

-We employ a pretrained 3D generative model to generate diverse and realistic HOI meshes.
+We employ a pretrained 3D generative model to generate diverse and realistic HOI {mesh sequences}.
 Given an initial object-human configuration and a language prompt, the pre-trained generative model generates temporally synchronized object and human motions.
-The outputs are long video sequences comprising varied and rich interaction dynamics across different object categories.
+The outputs are long {mesh sequences} comprising varied and rich interaction dynamics across different object categories. {Please refer to the Training Data illustration of }\cref{fig:pipeline} {for examples.}

 One might ask: \textit{why can't we directly learn affordances from generative model outputs? }There are two main problems that hinder the generalizability of directly inferring affordances from synthetic HOIs \cite{Kim24eccv-coma}.
 First, such generative models are trained with object meshes, while inputs from raw-sensor data contain noisy point clouds, making such an approach incompatible with real-world data.
 Second, it is costly to generate and analyze 3D HOI meshes, creating a large computational and memory bottleneck.
 Thus, it is imperative for us to find a way that generalizes well to unseen point clouds for practicality, while maintaining a lower computational cost.
 We make use of \textit{dense diffused flow}, a representation that lends itself well to point cloud learning.